mikependon/RepoDB.NET/pages/classes/dbfield.md

 }
 ```

+{: .warning }
-> We suggest that you should not instantiate an instance of this class in any of your development, unless very necessary.
+> We suggest to avoid using this class in any of your development, unless very necessary.